-Directed Readings in Business Law Directed individualized readings.
-Pre: Consent of instructor.
+Directed Readings in Business Law

-LAW 6000 Law for Managers
+Law for Managers

 A course that reviews the structure of the U.S. legal system, contract, tort, and agency law, areas of law that permeate every aspect of business.
 Then the focus turns to areas of law closely related to business functional areas.
 Particular scrutiny is given to laws relating to finance, marketing, and human resources management.
 Finally, the growing regulation and burden imposed by federal and state statutes and administrative agencies are studied.